A wine collection starts the moment you buy a bottle and do not open it tonight.

 1. Convenience

-This is the most practical reason to collect, and it justifies a modest collection of 12–24 bottles that you rotate regularly.
+This is the most practical reason to collect, and a small rotating group of bottles is enough.

 2. Aging